 Nattokinase is a fibrinolytic protease, which by nature is an enzyme whose basic function is to hydrolyze proteins.
 Because proteins have a fairly complex organic amino acid structure, they require these types of enzymes to break protein molecules into absorbable and digestible amino acids.

-Nattokinase has the distinct ability to breaks down the adhesive substance that makes arterial plaque very sticky.
+Nattokinase has the distinct ability to break down the adhesive substance that makes arterial plaque very sticky.
 In this way, it supports a preventative and reversing effect on blood clotting and plaque build up in the arteries.

 Every day human beings eat large amounts of foods that can lead to an increase in redness and unhealthy levels of cholesterol.
 This sets up a paradigm which puts humans are at high risk for blood clot, heart disease, and stroke.
 Nattokinase is one type of enzyme that can break down these clots by directly cleaving the bonds of the fibrin protein components and also by hastening the production of the body’s own fibrin buster (plasmin), without many of the negative side effects of pharmaceutical drugs.

 Nattokinase can also break down unwanted wastes such as toxins, cellular debris in the blood, and undigested proteins in the gut.
 With the distinct ability to breakdown peptide bonds and liberate amino acids, proteolytic enzymes are now being studying by modern science and medicine for their clinical and therapeutic use in the realms of general oncology and overall immune wellness.

 What Are The Health Benefits of Nattokinase?